Lie Groupoids in Classical Field Theory I: Noether's Theorem

-\end{prp} We note that this condition of compatibility with the procedure of taking the jet prolongation of sections fixes the anchor and the bracket in $J\mathfrak{g}$ uniquely.
-To prove existence, one can employ various methods, but the most transparent one of them, at least for physicists, is in terms of the corresponding structure functions, using the fact that the anchors and brackets, in $\mathfrak{g}$ as well as in $J\mathfrak{g}$, are differential operators in each argument, and hence local.
+and this direct decomposition is also adequate for describing the anchor ($\alpha_{J\mathfrak{g}}^{}$ is just projection onto the first summand followed by $\alpha_{\mathfrak{g}}^{}$) but not for describing the bracket.
+To do that, one can employ various methods, but the most transparent one of them, at least for physicists, is in terms of the corresponding structure functions, using the fact that the anchors and brackets, in $\mathfrak{g}$ as well as in $J\mathfrak{g}$, are differential operators in each argument, and hence local.
 (More precisely, the anchors are differential operators of order~$0$, since they result from push-forward of sections by a vector bundle homomorphism, while the brackets are bidifferential operators of order~$1$, since they satisfy a Leibniz rule, as in equation~(\ref{eq:LEIBN}), in each factor.)
-Namely, given local coordinates $x^\mu$ of~$M$ and a basis of local sections $T_a$ of~$\mathfrak{g}$, together with the induced basis of local sections $(T_a,T_a^\mu)$ of~$J\mathfrak{g}$, we have that if $\xi$ is a section of~$\mathfrak{g}$, locally represented as
+Namely, given local coordinates $x^\mu$ of~$M$ and a basis of local sections $T_a$ of~$\mathfrak{g}$, together with the induced basis of local sections $(T_a,T_a^\mu)$ of~$J\mathfrak{g}$ ($T_a^\mu = dx^\mu \otimes T_a$), we have that if $\xi$ is a section of~$\mathfrak{g}$, locally represented as

 then $j\xi$ is a section of~$J\mathfrak{g}$ locally represented as

 Assuming that the anchor and the bracket of $\mathfrak{g}$ can be written in terms of structure functions $f_{a\vphantom{i}}^\mu$ and~$f_{ab}^c$, according to